 Deciding on investing in self-cleaning pools can be challenging.
 That is why we put together this short guide to, hopefully, make the decision a little easier for you.

-In case you decide not to invest in one, it does not mean you need to clean the pool.
-There are tons of alternatives, such as getting a robotic pool cleaner or hiring a pool maintenance company.
-At the end of the day, what matters is finding the ideal way to get the pool cleaned.
+If you decide not to invest in one, it does not mean you need to clean the pool.
+There are many alternatives, such as getting a robotic pool cleaner or hiring a pool maintenance company.
+What matters is finding the ideal way to get the pool cleaned.

 On that note, we shall take your leave and be back with many more guides and tips.